alvinzhu33/ZWANG/README.md

 5/25: Added 2 new obstacles (the square shaped obstacle and plus shaped obstacle).
 Got them to display in our random level generator.

+5/30: Added a start screen, pause screen, and end screen.
+Added more controls for the spacebar and click 'x' to pause.

 ##Outline
 ###Essentials:
 1. Moving ball (ball moves up when clicked, down when left alone)